gravitywpcom/connector-for-gravityforms-mailpoet/readme.txt

 - **Advanced Number Field**: Add powerful number fields to your forms with advanced formatting options, including currency, decimal places, and validation for more precise data handling.
 - And many more...

-Explore all our add-ons and unlock the full potential of Gravity Forms at https://gravitywp.com/add-ons/
+Explore all our add-ons at https://gravitywp.com/add-ons/

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/gravitywp-mailpoet/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/gravitywp-mp-gf-connector/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Create or edit a form and add the Mailpoet feed to start collecting subscribers.
+3. Create or edit a form and add a Mailpoet feed to start collecting subscribers.

 == Frequently Asked Questions ==